 This is an event brought about by a love for trekking and just sharing it with others. 🙂 Freelance but picky since we trek with FUN only.
 Hahaha!
 If you want a more competitive and contest-like trekking, this is not for you. 😛

 Kring is a woman of style whose fashion would make you doubt the validity of her stories in conquering mountains.
-A software engineer by profession, financial literacy advocate, fitness buff, DIY fan, AirBNB host and a big promoter of self-love but with a big heart to those in need.
-Her hobby includes blogging, scrap/photo booking, traveling, trekking and volunteering.
+A software engineer by profession, financial literacy advocate, fitness buff, DIY fan, AirBNB host (stopped in March 2020 due to leave and cleave) and a big promoter of self-turn-God confidence with a big heart to those in need.
+Her hobby includes blogging, scrap/photo booking, traveling, trekking, volunteering, cooking (new in quarantine) & podcasting (new in quarantine).
 She is easily bored thus the need to have more activities.
 This is where board gaming and jewelry making comes in.
 She is married to an introvert who understands and supports her OVERLY extrovert personality.

 View all posts by Kresia Julio